lukebussey/foundationify/README.md

 Foundationify is a theme for Shopify, which is based on the responsive Zurb Foundation 4 framework.

+Foundationify makes it easy to get started on building your own Foundation based Shopify Theme.

 Requires Bower and Grunt.

 Run 'grunt' to build.
 Dist directory will contain built theme.